lafriedel/100-days-of-code/log.md

 **Thoughts**: I feel really good about the quote machine!
 Functionally it works, which is a great feeling.
 I like the look of it too.
 I tested it on different iOS devices that I have available to me and it doesn't look quite right on my older iPad mini.
 I'd eventually like to fix it, but that means taking a deeper dive into CSS layout design.
 It's something I want to learn for sure, but I'll come back to it.

 **Link to Work:** [Random Quote Machine](https://codepen.io/lafriedel/pen/ZrpLdJ)

+### R1D37: 2/14/18

+**Today's Progress**: I spent a long time coding yesterday and set up my JavaScript to receive and display the appropriate JSON data for my weather app.
+Today I built upon it; I worked on the function to toggle between Celsius and Fahrenheit.

+**Thoughts**: Now that I'm doing a bit more JavaScript I'm feeling the learning curve a bit.
+However, it's going MUCH more smoothly.
+I can tell that I better understand documentation.
+So, it feels good.
+I think I need to spend a lot more time looking at documentation so I can better understand JavaScript and jQuery's capabilities.